Kimmm-c/React-Learning/README.md

 'Src' folder stores code.
 All of the components on the website reside in this folder 'index.js' is responsible for taking the components and rendering them on the website.

-Preview the app in a local development server.
+Preview the app in a local development server:
 ```
 npm run start
 ```

+## React Components
+* A section on the application is called a component (nav bar, blog, side bar, etc...)
+* Each component has each own jsx template that looks like an HTML.
+* 'index.js' takes takes the components in its root.render function and renders them to the browser.
+* Inside a component is a function that returns a jsx template.
+* At the end of each component file, always export the component.